abhinavgorthy25/semiconductor_packaging/README.md

 In this repository, we will look into the introduction of semiconductor packaging including various types based on applications.
 We will also explore the fabrication and manufacturing processes of these types, as well as reliability testing on the packages.
 Furthermore, we will simulate packaging and testing utilizing Ansys Electronics Tools.

-## Day 1: Introduction to Semiconductor Packaging
+## Day 1: Packaging Evolution: From Basics to 3D Integration

 The fabrication of semiconductors occurs in a Foundry, a large-scale facility equipped with advanced technology and maintained in clean rooms of classes 5, 7, 10, and 10,000 with controlled environments.
 These Foundries are typically maintained by companies such as Intel, TSMC, Samsung, and Integrated Device Manufacturers (IDMs) like Micron and SK Hynix.
 These Foundries utilize 12-inch silicon wafers that are diced and packaged for distribution to various suppliers.